 - Hold up the wall

-- Lean into the wall with both palms, arms straight as if your holding up the wall.
+- Lean into the wall with both palms, arms straight as if you’re holding up the wall.

 It’s important to know why we’re giving sensory activities to our kids and not just do them for the sake of doing them.
 Understanding why, and seeing the benefit, helps you choose heavy work activities wisely in the future.

-If you need help planning your child’s sensory activities or building a sensory diet that is easy, grab our sensory diet template printable for free right here!
+If you need help planning your child’s sensory activities or building a sensory diet that is easy, grab our sensory diet template printable!

 Now I want to hear from you, what were you surprised to learn was a heavy work activity and how are you going to use them with your kiddo.
 Scroll down and tell me in the comments!!